softchris/golang-book/05-misc/01-logs/README.md

     }
    ```

-   Lets see how the output differs.
+   Let's see how the output differs.

 1. Run the program with `go run`: